1NF1N18Y/smartloopfix/doc/shared-libraries.md

 Shared Libraries
 ================

-## smartloopaiconsensus
+## halfyconsensus

-The purpose of this library is to make the verification functionality that is critical to SmartLoopAI's consensus available to other applications, e.g. to language bindings.
+The purpose of this library is to make the verification functionality that is critical to Halfy's consensus available to other applications, e.g. to language bindings.

 ### API